pigfly/pigfly.github.io/_posts/2014-09-06-road-to-ios-0-dot-4.markdown

 <!--more-->

 ### What is UINavigationController

-{% blockquote @developer.apple https://developer.apple.com/library/ios/featuredarticles/ViewControllerPGforiPhoneOS/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007457 About View Controllers %}
+> Whenever an iOS app displays a user interface, the displayed content is managed by a view controller or a
-Whenever an iOS app displays a user interface, the displayed content is managed by a view controller or a group of view controllers coordinating with each other.
-Therefore, view controllers provide the skeletal framework on which you build your apps.
+> group of view controllers coordinating with each other.
+Therefore, view controllers provide the skeletal
-{% endblockquote %}
+> framework on which you build your apps.

 - It's a View Controller **manages stacks of other view controllers**
 - An MVC's view is another MVC